 This duplicate contact cleaner will automatically back up your contacts before deleting, which is convenient.

 Managing duplicate contacts can be a pain, especially when you have a huge list of contacts.
 The methods talked about here are easy to follow.
-In addition to Mac Contacts duplicates, the second method can eliminate duplicate contact entries in many other sources.
+In addition to Mac Contacts duplicates, the first method can eliminate duplicate contact entries in many other sources.
 It takes into consideration all possible types of duplicate contacts and offers useful solutions to handle them efficiently.

 Jose specializes in reviews, how-to guides, top lists, etc. on PDF, data recovery and multi-media.
 On his spare time, he likes to travel or challenge some extreme sports.